aimms/documentation/webui/status-bar.rst

 * Using many different colors for icons can make the Status Bar to busy and increase cognitive load.
 * It’s not advisable to use icons as an illustration of what is already written.
 For example, when the header says “Transport” using an icon of a truck.
 This doubles information without delivering extra value to users.
 *  Colors can communicate meaning, like green for OK and red for error.
 One of the most common forms of color blindness is red-green color blindness.
-It is therefore good practice to not rely on color only to communicate meaning, but shape as well like a checkmark or warning-triangle.
+It is therefore good practice to not rely on color only to communicate meaning, but shape as well like a check mark or warning-triangle.
 * Avoid using colors with not enough contrast.
 This makes it hard to see for users, especially when using a lower-quality screen or a projector.
 * When using different colors for icons, try to use a harmonious set of colors with matching lightness/saturation.
 This makes the interface calmer and helps users feel in control. `This website <https://flatuicolors.com/>`_ has useful sets of colors that work together.